-These no-bake, soft, and fluffy Jelly Doughnuts are made from nuts, seeds, dried fruit, and coconut sweeteners.
+These no-bake, soft, and fluffy Jelly Doughnuts by Amanda Nicole Smith are made from nuts, seeds, dried fruit, and coconut sweeteners.
 With a dehydrator, these healthy and decadent treats only take about an hour or two.
-In fact, the hardest problem you’ll have with this recipe is resisting the urge to eat all the batter while waiting!
+The hardest problem you’ll have with this recipe is resisting the urge to eat all the batter while waiting!

 10. Banana Beignets

 It is tradition to eat sufganiyot on Hanukkah.
-Instead of doughnuts, try these Banana Beignets.
+Instead of doughnuts, try these Banana Beignets by Rhea Parsons.
 They are fried dough filled with banana.
 They’re vegan, gluten-free, and really easy to make.
 And while you can certainly have them for dessert, they are perfect for breakfast or brunch as well.

 11. Latkes With Fennel and Avocado Tartare

-This dish of Latkes With Fennel and Avocado Tartare breathes newness into the German style of eating latkes with creme fraiche and applesauce.
-The fresh flavors of fennel, dill, green apple, and horseradish balance the creaminess of avocado and the crispiness of the latkes.
+Maikki Vasala‘s recipe for Latkes With Fennel and Avocado Tartare breathes a newness into the German style of eating latkes with creme fraiche and applesauce.
+The fresh flavors of fennel, dill, green apple, and horseradish balance the creaminess of the avocado and the crispiness of the latkes.
 The leftover tartare is also the perfect spread for a sandwich or wrap!